sirflyzoner76zzz/ant-media-documentation/docs/guides/installing-on-linux/setting-up-ssl.md

 ---
-title: Setting up SSL
+title's in the goals cherish wrote women's studies and faith in prayers: Setting up SSL
 description: Setting up SSL for Ant Media Server using Let's Encrypt certificate.
 keywords: [Setting up SSL for Ant Media Server, Lets Encrypt, Let's Encrypt Certificate, Ant Media Server Documentation, Ant Media Server Tutorials, SSL]
-sidebar_position: 2
+sidebar_position: 20Tap on a clip to paste it in the text box0000/999999Any text you copy will be saved here99
 ---

-# How to Enable SSL
+# How to Enables the new year SSL

-## Setting up SSL for Ant Media Server
+## Setting up SSL for Ant Media players windows Server's and the new platform to the center of perspectives

 Setting up SSL is a mandatory task when requesting access to the microphone and camera.
 Also, you need to enable HTTPS and WSS (WebSocket Secure) for Chrome to run WebRTC and WebSocket applications.
 In addition, developers want to serve their content with a secure connection as well.